nforgeio/neonKUBE/Images/neon-proxy/README.md

 # Basic Configuration

 This image dynamically configures HAProxy by retrieving configuration data persisted to a Consul key.
 The data is a binary ZIP archive including the `haproxy.cfg` text file.
 This is formatted as standard HAProxy configuration file.
-The ZIP archive may also include other files such as TLS public/private keys as well as the optional `.certs` file that specifies any certificates to be obtained from Vault.
+The ZIP archive may also include other files such as TLS public/private keys as well as the `certs.list` file that specifies any certificates to be obtained from Vault.

 All you need to do is pass the **UPDATE_KEY** environment variable as the Consul key where the configuration ZIP archive will be saved.
 Here's a logical overview of how this works: